Information & Decision Science (INFO)

 INFO 581 Business Processes for Analytics (3 credits)

-INFO 583 Introduction to Data Mining for Business (3 credits)
+INFO 583 Data Mining for Business (3 credits)

 Prerequisite(s): INFO 570; and INFO 561 or INFO 589.
 Restriction(s): MBA, MS in Business Analytics, MS in Digital Marketing Analytics, MS in Human Resource Analytics, and Certificate Students only; other programs permitted with department approval.
 The course provides a hands-on introduction to data mining applications across different business scenarios.
 Students learn and apply supervised and unsupervised machine learning techniques to solve business cases.
 Students learn how to communicate the analytical insights that emerge from data mining to different stakeholders.
 Students develop awareness of ethical implications of data mining for business purposes.